theranjitkumar/enroll_for_event/README.md

-# Event Enrollment with Stripe Payment
+# Event Enrollment WebApp

-A web application for event enrollment with Stripe payment integration.
+A web application for event enrollment with Razorpay payment integration.

 ## Features